Estimating heterogeneous treatment effects with right-censored data via causal survival forests: Causal survival forests

+The standard way of using scores is to construct a Neyman-orthogonal robust estimator of a relevant global parameter; see \citet{chernozhukov2018} for a general discussion and references.
+In our case, the scores \eqref{eq:score} induce a robust estimator $\hat{\tau}$ for a global constant treatment effect parameter $\tau$:

-and attains a $1/\sqrt{n}$ rate of convergence $\tau$ under the setting of \citet{chernozhukov2018}, i.e., with cross-fitting and 4-th root rates for the nuisance components provided Assumptions \ref{assu:PO}--\ref{assu:positivity} hold.
-The proof of the following result, given here for reference, follows from arguments made in \citet{chernozhukov2018} and \citet{tsiatis2007semiparametric}; see also \citet{van2003unified} for an extensive discussion of double robustness under right-censoring.
+This estimator is Neyman-orthogonal in the sense discussed in \citet{chernozhukov2018}, and attains a $1/\sqrt{n}$ rate of convergence for $\tau$ under 4-th root rates for the nuisance components, provided we use cross-fitting and that Assumptions~\ref{assu:PO}--\ref{assu:positivity} hold.
+Then the following result, given here for reference, illustrates the type of results one can get from this approach.
+The proof follows from arguments made in \citet{chernozhukov2018} and \citet{tsiatis2007semiparametric}; see also \citet{van2003unified} for an extensive discussion of double robustness under right-censoring.